pinojs/pino/README.md

 // {"pid":46497,"hostname":"MacBook-Pro-di-Matteo.local","level":30,"msg":"hello child!","time":1458124707120,"v":0,"a":"property"}
 ```

-It leverage the output stream of the parent and
+It leverages the output stream of the parent and
 its log level.
 These settings are immutable and pulled out during the
 instantiation of the child logger.